hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-language ru

-The function for changing system language.
+This function for changing system language.

 *******************************************************************